Correlation function of flavored fermion in holographic QCD: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Konstantinos Rigatos, Xin-li Sheng and Yan-qing Zhao for helpful discussion.
-This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12005033 and the Fundamental Research Funds for the Central Universities under Grant No. 3132023198.
+This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12005033 and the Fundamental Research Funds for the Central Universities under Grant No. 3132023198 and Grant No. 3132024198.